publiccodenet/about/organization/policy-plan.md

 The members of the board of directors for the Foundation for Public Code are:

-* B. Cerveny: Chair
+* B. Cerveny: Chair & Secretary
-* B.H. van Hoytema: Secretary
-* E. Herman: Treasurer
+* Richard Pope: Treasurer

 ## 7. Publication